Trump blocks Broadcom's bid to buy Qualcomm

 While they are rival chip companies, Broadcom and Qualcomm are very different in their approaches to the market, according to Moorhead.

-Qualcomm is known for mobile chip innovations that set industry standards, for example in new superfast 5G wireless connection technology, the analyst noted.
+Qualcomm is known for mobile chip innovations that set industry standards, for example in 5G wireless connection technology, he said.

 Moorhead likened the idea of merging the companies to mixing oil and water.